Protected persons: Medical, religious and humanitarian personnel

-Medical personnel benefits from the protection of all four Geneva Conventions.
+Medical personnel benefit from the protection of all four Geneva Conventions.
 In fact, this category of protected persons implement the protection of protected persons established by international humanitarian law, especially wounded and sick combatants.
 They should not be attacked, but in contrary respected, kept out of danger and be free to pursue their medical or spiritual duties, unless they are used to commit the acts harmful to the enemy.
 This protection covers permanent, auxiliary medical personnel, chaplains, staff of National Red Cross Societies and other Voluntary Aid Societies, neutral state society if agreed with Parties to the conflict.
 Hospitals, medical transport, ships, units, and establishments are also protected and shall bear the distinctive emblems and marks.

 Retained permanent personnel is not considered as a prisoners of war, but should benefit from at least the same protection.
 Auxiliary personnel shall be prisoners of war.

 Women

-The Geneva Conventions grants special protection to women in all circumstances.
+The Geneva Conventions grant special protection to women in all circumstances.
 Wounded and sick women (members of the army, prisoners of war) shall be treated taking in consideration their sex.
-During captivity, they should be housed in separated dormitories from men, have separate facilities, be under supervision of the women.
-“Women shall be especially protected against any attack on their honour, in particular against rape, enforced prostitution, or any form of indecent assault”.
+During captivity, they should be housed in separated dormitories from men, have separate facilities, and be under supervision of the women.
+"Women shall be especially protected against any attack on their honour, in particular against rape, enforced prostitution, or any form of indecent assault".
 Pregnant women, women in childbirth, women who are breast-feeding or who have small children less than 7 years old are considered as sick and wounded.

 Children

 Several provisions of the Geneva Conventions grant a special protection to the children under fifteen.

-Children are protected as victims of the armed conflicts.
-They can benefit from special hospital and safety zones in time of peace and the outbreak of hostilities, evacuation from besieged of encircled areas.
-Necessary measures shall be taken in order to ensure their maintenance, exercise of the religion, education, if possible, by the persons with the same nationality.
-They shall benefit from the same preferential treatment as the nationals of the adversary part.
+Children are protected as victims of armed conflict.
+They can benefit from special hospital and safety zones in time of peace and the outbreak of hostilities, evacuation from besieged or encircled areas.
+Necessary measures shall be taken in order to ensure their maintenance, exercise of their religion, and education, if possible by persons of the same nationality, language and religion.
+They shall benefit from the same preferential treatment as nationals of the enemy.

-During the internment, they shall be housed separately from the adults, unless with their parents and family members.
+During detention or internment, they shall be housed separately from adults, unless with their parents and family members.
 Additional food shall be given taking in consideration their physiological needs.

-Also, children are protected as children-combatants.
-The parties of the conflict shall avoid to use them in hostilities.
+Children are additionally protected as children-combatants.
+The parties of the conflict shall take all feasible steps to ensure they do not take direct part in hostilities, including refraining from recruiting them.
 In case of their participation, children continue to benefit from the special protection.
-Death penalties shall not be executed for persons under 18 years old.
+The death penalty shall not be executed on persons under 18 years old at the time of the offence.

 Protection during non-international armed conflicts

 Increasing number of non-international armed conflicts have been noticed after the Second World War.
-Theses conflicts are characterised by two factors:
+Theses conflicts are characterized by two factors: